intel/ai-reference-models/benchmarks/language_modeling/tensorflow/bert_large/inference/fp32/README.md

 export PRETRAINED_MODEL=$(pwd)/fp32_bert_squad.pb
 ```

-Once the above dependencies have been installed, set environment variables,
+Next, set environment variables with paths to the [dataset](#datasets),
-and then run a quickstart script.
-See the [datasets](#datasets) and
+checkpoint files, pretrained model, and an output directory, then run a
-[list of quickstart scripts](#quick-start-scripts) for more details on
+quickstart script.
+See the [list of quickstart scripts](#quick-start-scripts)
-the different options.
+for details on the different options.

 The snippet below shows how to run a quickstart script:
 ```